top of page

 Anytime you are able to wash your compression after activity to remove all the accumulated sweat, oil, bacteria, dirt, and more, is a good thing for your activewear.

-And when you’re ready to go, follow these rules when washing compression wear:
+And when you’re ready to go, follow these guidelines when washing compression wear:

 Choose A Mild Detergent